Im Yoon-ah: 2016–present: Transitioning roles and solo debut

-In September 2016, Yoona starred in tvN's action thriller The K2.
-Tired of being typecast with a candy-like image and having always been burdened by the idol-actress prejudice, Yoona cast away the public perception and focused on the role as her "personal challenge."
+In September 2016, Im starred in tvN's action thriller The K2.
+Tired of being typecast with a candy-like image and having always been burdened by the idol-actress prejudice, Im cast away the public perception and focused on the role as her "personal challenge."
 Her effort gained positive viewers' recognition, and earned her acting acclaim from critics.

-In January 2017, Yoona made her film debut in action film, Confidential Assignment.
-Yoona's performance was well-received, and she won several awards such as the AFA Next Generation Award at the Asian Film Awards and the Newcomer Award at the Korean Film Shining Star Awards.
+In January 2017, Im made her film debut in action film, Confidential Assignment.
+Im performance was well-received, and she won several awards such as the AFA Next Generation Award at the Asian Film Awards and the Newcomer Award at the Korean Film Shining Star Awards.

 She then starred in MBC's historical drama The King in Love, an adaptation of the novel of the same name by Kim Yi-ryung.
-In September 2017, Yoona released her second solo single "When The Wind Blows" as part of SM Station.
+In September 2017, Im released her second solo single "When The Wind Blows" as part of SM Station.

-In 2018, Yoona joined the second season of Hyori's Homestay as a new helper.
+In 2018, Im joined the second season of Hyori's Homestay as a new helper.
 She released her third solo single "To You" at the conclusion of the variety show.
-In August 2018, a Girls' Generation subgroup named Oh!GG was formed with Yoona alongside the four other members who had decided to renew their contracts with SM entertainment; the group released the single "Lil’ Touch".
+In August 2018, a Girls' Generation subgroup named Oh!GG was formed with Im alongside the four other members who had decided to renew their contracts with SM entertainment; the group released the single "Lil' Touch".

-To celebrate her 29th birthday, Yoona released her debut extended play A Walk to Remember on May 30, 2019.
+To celebrate her 29th birthday, Im released her debut extended play A Walk to Remember on May 30, 2019.
 The EP became the fastest-selling album in its first 24 hours by a female soloist.
-In July of the same year, Yoona starred in the disaster action film Exit alongside Jo Jung-suk.
+In July of the same year, Im starred in the disaster action film Exit alongside Jo Jung-suk.
 It became the most popular movie of the summer and one of the highest-grossing films in South Korea by attracting over nine million viewers.
 Her first leading role earned her several wins and nominations, including her first Blue Dragon and Chunsa Film Art Awards Best Actress nominations, and a Best Actress win at the 1st Asan Chungmugong International Action Film Festival.

-At the end of 2020, Yoona returned to the small screen in JTBC's office drama Hush, where she played an intern reporter.
-In 2021, Yoona starred in Lee Jang-hoon's romantic drama film Miracle: Letters to the President and also appeared in A Year-End Medley, a romantic comedy film by Kwak Jae-yong.
+At the end of 2020, Im returned to the small screen in JTBC's office drama Hush, where she played an intern reporter.
+In 2021, Im starred in Lee Jang-hoon's romantic drama film Miracle: Letters to the President and also appeared in A Year-End Medley, a romantic comedy film by Kwak Jae-yong.
 The former earned her a second Blue Dragon Best Actress nomination and her first Baeksang Best Actress nomination.

 In 2022, she was cast in the TV series Big Mouth as Lee Jong Suk's wife.
 She also reprised her role in the action-comedy sequel, Confidential Assignment 2: International, which subsequently also became one of the highest-grossing films in South Korea like its predecessor.
-She drew acclaim for both performances, the latter giving her first Best Supporting Actress award at the 58th Grand Bell Awards.
+She drew acclaim for both performances, the latter giving her first Best Supporting Actress award at the 58th Grand Bell Awards and her third Blue Dragon Best Actress nomination.
+Meanwhile, the former earned her Top Excellence Award for Actress in a Miniseries at the 2022 MBC Drama Awards.